-Pamela Borkowski-Valentin, Assistant Director for Institutional Research
+Pamela Borkowski-Valentin, Associate Director of Institutional Research

-As the Assistant Director for Institutional Research, Pamela is responsible for creating and managing primary IR datasets and using this data to meet both internal and external information needs.
+As the Associate Director for Institutional Research, Pamela is responsible for creating and managing primary IR datasets and using this data to meet both internal and external information needs.
 Pamela also conducts and analyzes surveys and works on other special projects.
 She has extensive experience with National Student Clearinghouse data, and has conducted two workshops, Working with your National Student Clearinghouse Data and Top SPSS Functions for the IR Professional numerous times for the North East Association for Institutional Research.
 Prior to joining Swarthmore in 2013, Pamela worked for approximately five years as a Research Analyst in the Montgomery County Community College Institutional Research office.
 Her understanding of the challenges facing college students is informed through her Institutional Research work as well as her background in social work and her internship experience at the Bryn Mawr Civic Engagement Office.
 Pamela has a BA in Sociology and Master's degrees in Social Service and Law and Social Policy.

 Office: 101 S Chester Road, room 209

-Jason Martin, Assistant Director for Institutional Analysis
+Jason Martin, Associate Director for Institutional Analysis and Assessment